abrarsheikhsony/SFDC-artificial-intelligence/README.md

 <li>We are at an evolutionary tipping point.
 Artificial Intelligence (AI) represents a paradigm shift, disruption "or" massive change in technology.</li>
 <li>AI is the concept of having machines “think like humans”.</li>
 <li>Perform tasks like reasoning, planning, learning, and understanding language.</li>
+<li>AI is about building intelligent computer programs that carry out tasks like: Visual perception, Speech recognition, Sentiment analysis</li>
 <li>The brains behind artificial intelligence is a technology called machine learning.</li>
 <li>AI is not killer robots.
 It’s killer technology!</li>
 <li>AI is finally possible because of: Cloud Computing, general problem solver, paradigm shift.</li>